Skip to content

 Start with function before you start detailing geometry

 Most battery-housing problems are not caused by a single bad radius or one incorrect hole size.
 They come from treating the enclosure like a box instead of a controlled mechanical system.
-If you already use a broader DFM best practices checklist, apply it here through the four paths below.

 1